“Hey Siri, what’s the weather today?”

 Especially early on in your relationship with your EM, you’ll need to remind them to make any unpolished sentences clear and readable to your recipient.

 Be aware of words needing extra clarity.
 For example, your emails include people’s names, companies, acronyms, software recommendations, locations, and company references.
 If you say something that could be easily misconstrued or misspelled, clarify how to type it out.
 Start building awareness around these things with your EM, so you can do this without taking much time explaining it in dictation.

 Your instinct may be to dictate emails as you would have written them before: as a simple one-liner.
 But that defeats the purpose of this system.
 You can utilize the time-saving speed of talking vs. typing to include as much detail, context, and value as possible in the email.
 The more context you add for your EM, the better, as it doesn’t take as much time to say it.

 Dictation Automation: Task Management and Beyond

-Dictations, combined with a good working relationship with your EA—plus an automated task management system, is one of the best ways of doing the important work of maintaining and deepening relationships.
+Dictations, combined with a good working relationship with your EA and an automated task management system, can be one of the best ways of maintaining and deepening relationships.